 The Big Broadcast Collection 9

-Discover new versions of old favorites, like "Sweet Georgia Brown" and a pair with a "Marx Brothers" connection, plus a never-before-heard recording from Fred Astaire!
+Discover new versions of old favorites for 2014, like "Sweet Georgia Brown" and a pair with a "Marx Brothers" connection, plus a never-before-heard recording from Fred Astaire!

 The track list: 1.
 Desecration Rag (A Classic Nightmare): Felix Arndt 6 March 1914; 2.
 Do Doodle Oom: Fletcher Henderson’s Orchestra 9 August 1923; 3.
 The Monkey Doodle-Doo!: Boyd Senter 25 November 1925; 4.
 What Do I Care What Somebody Said: Charlie Warren with Jan Garber and his Orchestra 16 May 1927; 5.
 I Must Have That Man: Irene Taylor 1 June 1928; 6.
 Is It Gonna Be Long?: Frankie Masters and his Orchestra 17 July 1928; 7.
 Oh!
 You Sweet Old Watcha-May-Call-It: Irving Aaronson and his Commanders 28 September 1928; 8.
 Out of the Dawn: Smith Ballew with Buddy Clark and his Orchestra 24 November 1928; 9.
 Come West, Little Girl, Come West: Rudy Vallee Accomp. by His Connecticut Yankees 12 December 1928; 10.
 My Lucky Star: Skinnay Ennis with Hal Kemp and his Orchestra 21 January 1929; 11.
 High Life: Spike Hughes and his Orchestra 8 April 1931; 12.
 Beautiful Love: Frank Luther with Victor Arden-Phil Ohman and their Orchestra 24 April 1931; 13.
 Sweet Georgia Brown: Estes Monasco with Snooks and his Memphis Stompers 21 May 1931; 14.
 In the Shade of the Old Apple Tree: Howard Thomas and his Orchestra 13 January 1932; 15.
 Constantly: Kenneth Sargent with the Casa Loma Orchestra 17 May 1932; 16.Casa Loma Stomp: Casa Loma Orchestra 17 May 1932; 17.
 I’ve Got You on My Mind: Fred Astaire with Leo Reisman and his Orchestra 22 November 1932; 18.
 A Ghost of a Chance: Charlie Palloy with Frank La Motta and his Orchestra March 1933; 19.
 You’re Such a Comfort to Me: Loyce Whiteman with Jay Whidden and his Biltmore Orchestra 23 October 1933; 20.
 I’ll Be Hard to Handle: Ramona and her Grand Piano 2 March 1934; 21.
 A Thousand Goodnights: Raie da Costa with The New Mayfair Dance Orchestra 12 May 1934; 22.
 Try to See It My Way: Smith Ballew with Eddie Jackson Orchestra 31 May 1934; 23.
 Rockin’ in Rhythm: Red Nichols and his World Famous Pennies 18 June 1934; 24.
 I’m Goin’ Shoppin’ With You: Chick Bullock with Ted Wilson and his Orchestra 1 February 1935; 25.
 Where’s My Sweetie Hiding?: Johnny Williams and his Swing Sextette 15 June 1937; 26.
 If You Want My Love, You Gotta Do More Than That: Nina Mae McKinney 1929 MGM Studio Disc